nicolasff/webdis/README.markdown

 # Features
 * GET and POST are supported.
-* JSON output, optional JSONP parameter.
+* JSON output by default, optional JSONP parameter.
 * Raw Redis 2.0 protocol output with `?format=raw`
 * HTTP 1.1 pipelining (45 kqps on a desktop Linux machine.)
 * Connects to Redis using a TCP or UNIX socket.

-# Ideas
+# Ideas, TODO...
 * Add meta-data info per key (MIME type in a second key, for instance).
 * Support PUT, DELETE, HEAD?
 * Support pub/sub.